 SUBJECT: POLICY NO.: COR.14.16

-COR LIBRARY SERVICES EFFECTIVE DATE: September 22, 2023
+COR LIBRARY SERVICES EFFECTIVE DATE: January 01, 2024

 P&PM Page 4 of 6

-- d.
+- a.
+FICTION.
+Titles selected should meet a variety of interest. - b.
+HUMAN RELATIONS.
+Titles selected should promote respect and understanding of people of different ethnic, cultural, and religious backgrounds. - c.
+RELIGION.
+Works on customs, traditions, doctrines, and religions of the world may be provided. - d.
 MEDICINE AND PSYCHIATRY.
 Titles selected should include authoritative, current books on health, hygiene, diet, common diseases, drugs, and mental health written for the average layman. - e.
 LAW.
 The Department will provide a basic law library collection in every correctional facility to include the U.S. Code Annotated and Indexes, Federal Civil Judicial Procedure and Rules, Black's Law Dictionary, Prosecutorial Misconduct, Prisoner's Rights, Prisoner's Self-Help Litigation Manual, Hawaii Digest, Hawaii and Federal Court Rules, Hawaii Reports, Hawaii Revised Statutes, and Hawaii Session Laws, meeting the requirements set forth in Lewis v.
-Casey, 518 U.S. 343 (1996), which affords inmates with adequate access to the courts.
+Casey, 518 U.S. 343 (1996), which affords offenders with adequate access to the courts.

-As an alternative option, law library kiosks and tablets are available for an inmate's legal research.
+As an alternative option, law library kiosks and tablets are available for an offender's legal research.

 - f.
 FOREIGN LANGUAGES.

 - g.
 SCIENCE AND APPLIED ARTS.

 - h.
 HAWAIIANA.

 - i.
 EASY READING.
 Abridgements, comics, light and illustrated titles may be included to meet different reading levels.

 - j.
 PERIODICALS.
 Periodicals, which give a fair presentation of views and issues, are not to be excluded because of the race, nationality, political, or religious views of the editor or publishing agency.
-Controversial titles, however, that trade on a taste for sensationalism, glamorize violence and crime, have nothing to offer but erotica, or are inflammatory shall be excluded.
+Controversial titles, however, that trade on a taste for sensationalism, glamorize violence and crime, having nothing to offer but erotica, or are inflammatory shall be excluded.
 The Library Services Officer shall review questionable titles.